KwakuAyisa/Player-Dashboard-PowerBI/README.md

 # Football-Dashboard
-A Power BI dashboards to show data collected from friends I play football with
+A Power BI dashboard to show data collected from friends I play football with